Skip to main content Skip to footer

 Best practices for network diagramming

-Creating useful network diagrams requires balancing detail with clarity.
-Follow these practices to build diagrams that actually improve project execution.
+Creating useful network diagrams requires balancing detail with readability.
+What separates a diagram that drives execution from one that gets ignored?
+Follow these practices to build diagrams that improve project outcomes.

 Keep your diagrams focused and simple

 A well-organized visual determines whether your diagram helps or confuses.
-Complex diagrams often get ignored by the people who need them most, and since adoption can be a challenge in large enterprises, simplicity is key to ensuring these tools provide value.
+Complex diagrams often get ignored by the people who need them most, and since adoption can be a challenge in large enterprises, simplicity is key to these tools providing value.

 Clarity principles include: